OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality and it's potential weaknesses] --

 #### White-box Testing

+-- TODO [Add content on white-box testing of "Verifying that the App is Properly Signed"] --

 #### Black-box Testing

+-- TODO [Add content on black-box testing of "Verifying that the App is Properly Signed"] --

 #### Remediation

+-- TODO [Add remediation for "Verifying that the App is Properly Signed"] --

 #### References

+##### OWASP Mobile Top 10 2014

+-- TODO [Add link to OWASP Mobile Top 10 2014 for "Verifying that the App is Properly Signed"] --

 ##### OWASP MASVS

 - V7.1: "The app is signed and provisioned with valid certificate."

+##### CWE

+-- TODO [Add relevant CWE for "Verifying that the App is Properly Signed"] --

+##### Info

+- [1] Meyer's Recipe for Tomato Soup - http://www.finecooking.com/recipes/meyers-classic-tomato-soup.aspx

+##### Tools

+-- TODO [Add tools for "Verifying that the App is Properly Signed"] --

 ### Testing Whether the App is Debuggable

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality "Testing Whether the App is Debuggable" and it's potential weaknesses] --

 #### White-box Testing